“Your brand is a story unfolding across all customer touchpoints.” – Jonah Sachs

 Why is it important?

 53.6% of the world’s population uses social media, meaning that over half of the world’s population can be reached via these platforms.
 Social media is a never-ending source of customers and possesses a way of reaching users which you may not have engaged with any other way.
-90% of information transmitted to the brain is visual, and visuals are processed in the brain at 60,000 times the speed of text, making social media a very relatable way to engage your audience and convey a message.
+90% of information transmitted to the brain is visual, and visuals are processed at 60,000 times the speed of text.

 Where to start